moorepants/dissertation/motioncapture.rst

    scaled to 100% (left axis), the dotted lines are scaled to 10% (right axis).

-The steer angle amplitude-frequency plot for each of the speeds calculated from the bicycle rigid body motions is given in :ref:`Figure 10
-<figSteerAnglePedal>`.
-It clearly shows that the steering actions take place at
-or around the pedaling frequency for high and low speeds, respectively.
-It also shows that the amplitude of the steering angle increases by 5000% when the speed decreases from 30 km/h to 2 km/h. :ref:`Figure 10 <figSteerAnglePedal>` also shows the open loop, rigid rider, weave eigenfrequency for each speed obtained from :ref:`Figure 4 <figEigPlot>`.
+The steer angle amplitude-frequency plot for each of the speeds calculated from the bicycle rigid body motions is given in :ref:`Figure 10.10<figSteerAnglePedal>`.
+It clearly shows that the steering actions take place at or around the pedaling frequency for high and low speeds, respectively.
+It also shows that the amplitude of the steering angle increases by 5000% when the speed decreases from 30 km/h to 2 km/h. :ref:`Figure 10.10<figSteerAnglePedal>` also shows the open loop, rigid rider, weave eigenfrequency for each speed obtained from :ref:`Figure 10.4<figEigPlot>`.
 Apparently the open loop eigenfrequency is not a frequency in which the bicycle-rider operates.

 .. _figSteerAnglePedal: